 Amazon Prime is a great deal.
-For either $13 monthly or $99 a year the retailer’s paid subscription service offers a number of perks above and beyond the free two-day shipping (and even same-day service where available).
-There’s access to Amazon Music, Amazon Instant Video, and the Kindle Library, and of course Prime Day in July.
+For either $13 monthly or $119 a year, the retailer’s paid subscription service offers a number of perks above and beyond the free two-day shipping (and even same-day service where available).
+You also get plenty of extras, like Amazon Prime movies and shows.

-But you might find the price unjustified, especially if you aren’t using Amazon that much, or maybe you’re visiting us after getting your fill of Prime Day deals.
-Either way Amazon has made it super easy to cancel, and even may provide you with a partial or full refund depending how much you used your Prime membership.
+You might find the price a bit too steep, though, especially if you aren’t using Amazon that much.
+Or, maybe you got your fill of Prime Day deals, and now you’re ready to move on.
+Either way, Amazon has made it super easy to cancel, and the retailer may even provide you with a partial or full refund depending on how much you used your Prime membership.

 The first thing to do is to head over to Amazon.com and log into the Amazon Prime account you wish to cancel.

 Once you’re there, hover over the Accounts and Lists button in the upper-right corner, underneath your name, which will give you a rather long drop-down menu.
 From there, select Your Prime Membership from the available options.

 You’ll see all of the benefits of Prime membership on your account page.
 Take a moment to look through the benefits to make sure there’s nothing you’re going to miss.

 Once you’re sure you want to cancel, go to the top-right of the page — under Membership, click the drop-down menu button labeled Update, Cancel and More.
 In the menu that appears, select the End Membership button.

 Next, you will be presented with a few options, along with another opportunity to review the benefits that you’ll lose if you cancel.
 If your account is tied to other Amazon properties, such as Twitch, then you’ll see those listed here as well.